-Hangeul played a key role in maintaining the identity of Koryo papers.
+The Hangeul newspaper provided a space for literary works to be published, and many Koryo writers were able to debut through these papers.
 After Stalin's death, the Soviet government's discrimination and censorship against the Koryo people were eased, and Koryo writers' literary collections were published, allowing Koryo literature to develop more creatively.
 Currently, the third and fourth generations of Koryo people are entering the mainstream, experiencing a complex identity and confusion of values.
 The fourth generation born after the collapse of the former Soviet Union has a strong individualistic tendency and different values from the third generation, who experienced Soviet communism.
 In addition, there are differences in national identity.
 These include Korea as a historical homeland, the socialist Soviet Union where they lived as a minority, a sense of belonging to the country they currently live in, and ideological conflicts due to the conflict between South and North Korea.